 Skip to main content

-Conseil Supérieur de l'Ordre des Experts-Comptables
+Conseil National de l'Ordre des Experts-Comptables

 Member | Established: 1945 | Member

-The CSOEC is an independent organization, under the purview of the Ministry of Economy, Finance and Budget, created by Ordinance No. 45-2138 of 1945.
-Individuals and legal entities are required to be members of CSOEC in order to offer accountancy services other than auditing.
-In accordance with the law, the CSOEC responsibilities include the following: (i) maintaining the registry of chartered accountants and accounting firms; (ii) establishing CPD and professional conduct requirements; (iii) establishing and operating a quality control system; (iv) preparing and drafting professional conduct standards; (v) drafting auditing standards for contractual audits and reviews of historical financial information, and other assurance and related services engagements; (vi) providing input into the accountancy curricula and IPD requirements for chartered accountants; and (vii) representing, promoting, defending, and developing the profession of chartered accountant, both in France and abroad.
-In addition to being an IFAC Member, CSOEC is also a member of Accountancy Europe, the Federation Internationale des Experts-Comptables Francophone, and the Fédération des Experts-Comptables Mediterranéens.
-In addition, CSOEC participates in the European “Common Content Project.”
+The CNOEC is an independent organization, under the purview of the Ministry of Economy, Finance and Budget, created by Ordinance No. 45-2138 of 1945.
+Individuals and legal entities are required to be members of CNOEC in order to offer accountancy services other than auditing.
+In accordance with the law, the CNOEC responsibilities include the following: (i) maintaining the registry of chartered accountants and accounting firms; (ii) establishing CPD and professional conduct requirements; (iii) establishing and operating a quality control system; (iv) preparing and drafting professional conduct standards; (v) drafting auditing standards for contractual audits and reviews of historical financial information, and other assurance and related services engagements; (vi) providing input into the accountancy curricula and IPD requirements for chartered accountants; and (vii) representing, promoting, defending, and developing the profession of chartered accountant, both in France and abroad.
+In addition to being an IFAC Member, CNOEC is also a member of Accountancy Europe, the Federation Internationale des Experts-Comptables Francophone, and the Fédération des Experts-Comptables Mediterranéens.
+In addition, CNOEC participates in the European “Common Content Project.”

 View Country/Jurisdiction Profile